-Learn how to instill the 4 gift rule in your home for Christmas and learn why it will make Christmas more meaningful and affordable.
+Is Christmas gift-giving stressing you out?
+Learn how to use the 4 gift rule in your home and make Christmas more meaningful and affordable.

 Having spent 13 adult Christmases without children, I can confidently say that kids definitely make the holidays more fun!
 There is nothing better than watching your kids rip open a present and see their eyes light up when they realize they got that really cool THING they wanted so badly!

 I enjoy the gifting part of Christmas so much; I’ve been known to go a little overboard.
 I can’t be the only mom that sets a Christmas budget then has a hard time sticking to it!
 And it’s not because I love stuff.
 In fact, I’m quite the opposite.
 I wouldn’t call myself a minimalist, but maybe a “stuff needs a use and a purpose” kind of person.
 However, when it comes to Christmas, I just want to buy all the stuff!